src-d/hercules/README.md

 does actually, but using [go-git](https://github.com/src-d/go-git).
 Why? [source{d}](http://sourced.tech) builds it's own data pipeline to process every git repository in the world and the calculation of the annual burnout ratio will be embedded into it.
-This project is the open source implementation of the specific `git blame` flavour on top of go-git.
-It is done incrementally using the custom RB tree tracking algorithm, only the last modification date is recorded.
+This project is an open source implementation of the specific `git blame` flavour on top of go-git.
+Blaming is done incrementally using the custom RB tree tracking algorithm, only the last modification date is recorded.

 There are two tools: `hercules` and `labours.py`.
 The first is the program written in Go which collects the burnout stats from a Git repository.
-The second is the Python script which draws the stack area plot.
-They are normally used together through a pipe. `hercules` prints text results.
+The second is the Python script which draws the stack area plot and optionally resamples the time series.
+These two tools are normally used together through the pipe. `hercules` prints results in plain text.
 The first line is three numbers: UNIX timestamp which corresponds to the time the repository was created, *granularity* and *sampling*.
 Granularity is the number of days each band in the stack consists of.
-For example, to get the annual burnout plot, set granularity to 365.
+For example, to generate the annual burnout plot, set granularity to 365.
 Sampling is the frequency with which the burnout is snapshotted.
 The smaller the value, the more smooth is the plot but the more work is done.

 ![git/git image](git-git.png)
 <p align="center">git/git burndown (granularity 365, sampling 30, no resampling)</p>

+There is an option to resample the bands inside `labours.py`, so that you can define very precise distribution and visualize it differently.
+Besides, resampling aligns the bands across the year (month, week) boundaries.

 ### Installation
 You are going to need Go and Python 2 or 3.